It’s December o’clock already, and you know what that means: ’tis the season to be jolly, so smile, darn ya, smile!

 It’s not particularly in Holiday spirit, all things considered, but you get to dress 47 as a Santa Claus and make him choke his target to death.
 Santa has had enough of your bullshit, Agent 47 is coming to town!
 We can’t confirm whether or not we get to use any coal, but that would have been awesome and thematic.

 Saints Row IV: How the Saints Saved Christmas

 Saints Row games are proof that something unique and precious can come from rip-offs.
 Where SR3 keeps things grounded in some form of reality (albeit with zombies, immortal show hosts, and more), SR4 is a rodeo of absurdity taking place in a Matrix-like computer simulation.
 In How the Saints Saved Christmas, the Boss is the grouchy face who doesn’t understand the spirit of Christmas.

 They outright refuse to save Santa freaking Claus from the simulation where he’s threatened by Klawz, an Evil Santa.
 And yes, there are fugly sweaters, because of course there are.
 SR4 is fantastic, it’s crazy, and How the Saints Saved Christmas is exactly the irreverent, yet oddly heartfelt Christmas story you clearly needed in your life if you are still reading this.

 And a partridge in a pear tree

 This concludes our admittedly not very wholesome list of some games which have various spirits of Winter holidays flowing through their veins.
-Do you have your own picks?
-Do you have a particularly fond Xmas memory connected to gaming?
-Do share in the comments below.
+None are explicitly “Christmas video games”, true, they might be a bit confused about that, but they’ve got the spirit!

 And remember: winter holidays are for love, appreciation of your family and friends… and exploiting their false sense of security to yoink the bits of food bits off the table before they can react.